Bright Star Books

 Authors: M.D.R.
 Evans, Jonathan Kelley, Joanna Sikora, Donald J. Treiman

-This 2010 scholarly article concludes children growing up in homes with many books obtain 3 years more schooling than children from bookless homes –independent of their parents’ education, occupation, and social class.
-This illustrates how having access to books in the home can be as great an advantage for a child as having highly-educated, professional parents.
+This article concludes children growing up in homes with many books obtain 3 years more schooling than children from bookless homes –independent of parental education, occupation, and social class.

 Giving Children Access to Printed Materials Improves Reading Performance